 President, CEO, & Chairman of the Board

-Jessie Woolley-Wilson is Chair, President and CEO of DreamBox Learning®, the company that developed the Intelligent Adaptive Learning™ platform heralded as a “game changer” in the eLearning sector by nationally renowned academic and technology pundits.
-Jessie brings nearly two decades of experience in K-12 e-learning and education technology to DreamBox Learning.
+Jessie Woolley-Wilson is Chair, President, and CEO of DreamBox Learning, Inc., the company that pioneered Intelligent Adaptive Learning™, heralded as a “game changer” in the e-learning sector by nationally renowned academic and technology experts.
+Jessie brings nearly two decades of experience in K–12 e-learning to DreamBox Learning.
 Throughout her career in the ed-tech industry, Jessie has held several leadership roles in prominent education companies.

 As an ed-tech industry leader, Jessie serves on boards for several educational organizations including the International Association for K–12 Online Learning (iNACOL), Camelot Education, and the Woodrow Wilson Foundation.
 Locally, Jessie serves on the boards of IslandWood, an environmental learning center that connects children to the outdoors, and Seattle Venture Partners International.
 Jessie has also served as a member of the World Economic Forum’s Global Agenda Council on Technology and Education, and has presented at TEDx Rainier, SXSWedu, and DENT.
-She was awarded the 2015 Executive Excellence Award in the CEO of the Year category by Seattle Business magazine; she was also on the Forbes “Impact 15″ list for being a disruptor of education and honored as a “Woman of Influence” by The Puget Sound Business Journal for making an impact in the education technology industry as well as the community.
+She was awarded the 2015 Executive Excellence Award in the CEO of the Year category by Seattle Business magazine; she was also on the Forbes “Impact 15″ list for being a disruptor of education, and honored as a “Woman of Influence” by The Puget Sound Business Journal for making an impact in the education technology industry as well as the community.
 In 2011, Jessie was spotlighted as a “Best Leaders to Watch” in EdNET’s “Best for 2011,” a peer recognition program.

 Jessie received her MBA from Harvard Business School and her BA in English from the University of Virginia.
 She is a 2007 Henry Crown Fellow of the Aspen Institute.

 Co-founder, Chairman and CEO of Netflix